Sophie Ward posed the question ‘what has made you most proud since becoming unwell?’ to our Online Community…

 I will use the days of being in the call room whilst waiting to race, as an example.
 Everyone was trying to look tough in order to knock other swimmers off their game.
 I was never over-confident; I would be as nervous as anything and I would question my ability but once I got into the water, I gave it my all – every bit of my strength, allowing my talent and skill to be showcased.

-When I posted the question above in the LDUK Online Community, firstly I love the question because I am all about positivity but secondly, I was so excited to be inspired by everyone who responded to the question.
-I know many will feel like just battling through the day is not as great a success as running a 5K sponsored run.
-BELIEVE ME, both take IMMENSE strength.
+When I posted the question above in the LDUK Online Community I was so excited to be inspired by everyone who responded to the question.

-Remember that when suffering with Lyme disease, anything from getting dressed to travelling to Australia is a TREMENDOUS success and takes inner strength many don’t have.
+Remember that when suffering with Lyme disease, travelling to Australia is a big acheivement, but sometimes just getting dressed makes for a successful day!
 However small they seem, your day is still full of many successes and achievements.

 ‘My proudest moment was getting my creativity back.
 I hadn’t done anything for years, and it’s my main source of income!
 I was sinking fast and finally became inactive last September.
 I am fighting CFS and fibromyalgia but each day I’m getting a bit stronger and less fatigued.
 As I’m gaining weight back, my muscle gain is helping the fibromyalgia symptoms.
 No looking back for me!
 Onwards and upwards, and while I’ve been ill for the past nine years I’ve managed to rescue and re-home many abandoned dogs here in Spain.
 I was a failed foster six times and thank god for my six dogs.
 I live alone, and they have kept me going.
 I didn’t think the last rescue would pull through but I raised £6k for his treatment.
 Luckily Luca is now like me; just happy to be alive and loves every minute with me.’